Last updated on September 29th, 2020

 - Learn about Photography: There’s much more to photography than just getting a camera and clicking away.
 You can replace social media by learning about various concepts to take your photography to the next level.
 As a content creator, this skill will definitely come in handy once you decide to return to the world of social media after your break.

 - Learn or Improve your Cooking Skills: Wasn’t this the main isolation takeaway?
 I got heavily involved too!
 Cooking and baking my way throughout this whole period.
-It has been such a delight but I am not still at my apex.
+It has been such a delight but I am still not at my apex.
 So this is a skill I’m constantly working on improving until I get to pre-chef level!

 - Learn How to Bake: The goal is to become a master baker – that doesn’t sound right.
 Let’s rephrase.
 Cakes, scones, pies… anything that needs baking, I want to learn to do it and you may consider doing so too.